GionniMarchettiMInstP/MASD/README.md

 ### Running Scripts
 In order to launch the scripts:
- - Edit the script changing the path to the place where  the folder `fibrinogen_dataset` is stored in your machine, e.g. path = '/Users/gionni/Desktop/dataset_fibrinogen/'
+ - Edit the script changing the variable  `path` to the place where  the folder `fibrinogen_dataset` is stored in your machine, e.g. path = '/Users/myfolder/dataset_fibrinogen/'
  - Open the terminal and write the line  ```$ python metrics.py```